What is Yersiniosis?

 How can I prevent yersiniosis?

-- Always wash hands properly after you use the washroom, and before you eat or prepare and handle food, particularly ready-to-eat food.
+- Always wash your hands properly after you use the washroom, and before you eat or prepare and handle food, particularly ready-to-eat food

-- Wash your hands and your children’s hands after touching animals or toys that animals use.
+- Wash your hands and your children’s hands after touching animals or toys that animals use whether at home or at a petting zoo

-- Always wash and sanitize cutting boards, surfaces and utensils immediately before you prepare foods and before ready-to-eat foods are placed on them.
+- Always wash and sanitize cutting boards, surfaces and utensils immediately after you prepare foods and always before ready-to-eat foods are placed on them

-- Educate food handlers and people preparing food about food safety.
+- Educate people who handle and prepare food about food safety

 What is the treatment for yersiniosis?

 If you have yersiniosis, your health care provider may give you an antibiotic, but sometimes this illness is left to just run its course.
 Remember, the bacteria are still in your body and you can spread this illness to others while you are taking the antibiotic.
-Do not handle food or prepare food for others until your health care provider has told you the infection has been treated completely.
+Do not handle food or prepare food for others until 48 hours after your symptoms have stopped.

 What happens during an outbreak?